Desert Campaign in Sinai and Palestine

-A new organisation called the Saluting Monash Council will be launched nationally in the Auditorium of the Shrine of Remembrance, Melbourne on Sunday, 6 November 2016.
+A new organisation called the Saluting Monash Council was launched nationally in the Auditorium of the Shrine of Remembrance, Melbourne on Sunday, 6 November 2016.
 Chair, The Hon Tim Fischer AC and Patron, Professor Roland Perry OAM F Monash as well as other VIPs will attend the launch.

 The purpose of the Saluting Monash Council (SMC) is to have acknowledged the military contribution of General Sir John Monash GCMG KCB VD by posthumously awarding him the rank of Field Marshal by 11 November 2018, the centenary of the end of WWI.